magnificode-ltd/chatgpt-code-reviewer/README.md

 # chatgpt-reviewer-github-action

-GitHub action that provides a service for adding review comments to a pull request on GitHub.
+GitHub action that adds ChatGPT code review comments to pull requests.
 This service uses the GitHub REST API and the OpenAI API to generate suggestions for pull request changes.

 ### Before you start